ksu-cs-textbooks/intro-python-v2/content/02-numbers/04-basic-operators/_index.md

 ## Addition and Subtraction

-For starters, we can use the plus `+` and minus `-` symbols as operators to perform addition and subtraction in pseudocode, just like in math.
+For starters, we can use the plus `+` and minus `-` symbols as operators to perform addition and subtraction in Python, just like in math.
 For example, we can add two variables together to create a third variable as shown in this example:

 ```python
 a = 5